 - books I am reading (for work or for fun!)

 This list is by no means exhaustive and will change as I continue to navigate my early career!

 My name is Stephanie Porrata and I am currently a Mary P. Key Diversity Resident Librarian for Area Studies at The Ohio State University.
-I completed both my MLS and MA in Latin American and Caribbean Studies at Indiana University Bloomington in May of 2019 and live in Columbus with my wonderful partner Greyson.
-My favorite things to do outside of work include reading, drawing/designing and experimenting with coffee recipes.
+I completed both my MLS and MA in Latin American and Caribbean Studies at Indiana University Bloomington in May of 2019 and live in Columbus with my wonderful partner Greyson (who you all can thank for my witty title).
+My favorite things to do outside of work include reading, drawing/designing and experimenting with coffee and tea recipes.

 InterLibrarian Loan is my way of combining my personal and professional interests while contributing my voice to the field of librarianship.